 But loving Angel comes with a deep price.
 His curse was meant to make him suffer.
 If he had just one moment of happiness, the curse would be lifted and he would lose his soul.
 Making love to Buffy was the one moment of happiness that caused him to lose it, and now Buffy is left to deal with one of the most dangerous vampires in history.
 Her world is turned upside down when she has to kill him in order to save the world.
 Talk about amazing story telling.

 Buffy and Spike

 The dynamic between the two characters as the show progresses is amazing.
 They go from sworn enemies to reluctant allies – to friends and then to lovers, with a lot of drama and heartache in between.
 They are horrible and abusive to each other in season six, but are able to forgive and trust each other by the end of season seven.
 Their journey is so real – it’s not a teenage fantasy of what love should be.
-It’s two adults who made terrible decisions but who both tried to make amends and move past it.
+Their relationship shows two adults who both made terrible decisions.
+And they both tried to make amends and move past those decisions.
 The realism of it makes it my favorite relationship in the entire show.

 So Yeah, Buffy is the best show ever

 Clearly Buffy the Vampire show is my favorite show ever.
 But I’d love to hear your comments!
 Do you think Buffy is the greatest show of all time?
 Why or why not?
 And if you haven’t seen it yet, I hope I didn’t spoil too much for you – go watch it!
 And if you love it as much as I do, buy the complete set on DVD at Amazon!